 The September Birthstone History

-Long before it was a birthstone, sapphire was thought to ward off envy and even poison and to heal.
+While the blue color is not considered a fancy sapphire, it has proven its elegance and timelessness since Ancient times.
+Long before it was a birthstone, sapphire was thought to ward off envy and even poison and heal.
 It was not only worn as jewelry and adornment on robes but ground into a powder to heal a variety of ailments.
 For these reasons, as well as its beauty, of course, it was sought after.

 The largest and most famous sapphire was discovered in Sri Lanka in the 18th century.
 This is the 563-carat Star of India.
 Today, it is on display in the American Museum of Natural History.